koning/merlin/docs/source/modules/run_simulation/run_simulation.rst

 required python packages for this workflow.
 The specific packages are found in the ``requirements.txt`` file.

-We will also need to copy the lid driven cavity deck from the OpenFOAM docker container and adjust the write controls.
+We will also need to copy the lid driven cavity deck from the OpenFOAM docker or singularity container and adjust the write controls.
 This last part is scripted already for convenience.

-Locate the ``setup`` step in the study block and edit it to look like the following:
+If you are using docker, locate the ``setup`` step in the study block and edit it to look like the following:

 .. code-block:: yaml